jacobhumston/sxcu.api/README.md

     });
 ```

+> If you would like to test in your browser, use [RunKit](https://npm.runkit.com/sxcu.api).
+RunKit examples: [Creating a Paste](https://runkit.com/embed/h7h32ibjf5t5), [Creating a Link Redirect](https://runkit.com/embed/bivumop1mkbf)

 ### Requiring Specific Endpoints

 Note that if you don't need all endpoint methods, you can require a specific one.